StackOps/python-automationclient/_sources/Zone.txt

                        update.
 It is took from the operation role-component-json as reference.

-   $ role-cpmponent-update 1 1 1 mysql role_component_update.json
+   $ role-component-update 1 1 1 mysql role_component_update.json
    +------------+--------------------------------------------+
    |  Property  |                   Value                    |
    +------------+--------------------------------------------+